wyc/haskell-intro/haskell-intro.md

 Disadvantages:

-- Strings are expensive to pass around
+- Strings are expensive when checking for equality
 - Strings are OVERKILL. $c^{strlen}$ possibilities!
 - Someone can just decide to invent a new type via cast: `PersonType("Daughter")`
 - No exhaustiveness checks